 Overall, neurofeedback is a promising therapy for the treatment of mental health concerns.
 While further research is needed to fully understand its effectiveness, early studies have shown promising results, particularly for conditions such as ADHD and PTSD.
 As more research is conducted and technology continues to advance, neurofeedback therapy may become an increasingly popular and effective treatment option for a variety of mental health concerns.

 A complete brain map qEEG (quantitative electroencephalogram) is a non-invasive neuroimaging tool that measures electrical activity in the brain to create a comprehensive map of brain function.
 The brain map is created by placing sensors on the scalp to record electrical activity in different areas of the brain.
 The qEEG measures brainwave activity, including delta, theta, alpha, beta, and gamma waves, which are associated with different mental states and brain functions.
+Neurofeedback works by measuring electrical activity in the brain using a qEEG device, which records and analyzes brainwaves in different regions of the brain.
+This information is then used to provide visual or auditory feedback to the individual in real-time.
+By observing their own brainwave patterns, individuals can learn how to change their brain activity in order to improve their mental and emotional well-being.

 During a neurofeedback session, individuals are connected to a qEEG device and asked to engage in specific tasks or activities designed to elicit a desired brainwave pattern.
 The qEEG device measures the individual’s brainwave activity and provides real-time feedback, such as visual or auditory cues, to let them know when they are achieving the desired brainwave pattern.
 Over time, individuals can learn to regulate their own brainwave activity without the need for external feedback.